 Looking for a fabulous summer fellowship opportunity?
 Interested in working with a WNY organization to tackle societal issues?
-If you are an advanced year MSW student (as of summer 2018) and looking for a paid (modest stipend) summer opportunity at a mission-driven organization, this may be the right opportunity for you!
+If you are an advanced year MSW student and looking for a paid (modest stipend) summer opportunity at a mission-driven organization, this may be the right opportunity for you!

 The fellowship is an 8-wk, full-time program, during which students will explore and implement innovative solutions in eight local organizations.
 Two students – one MSW student and one student from the School of Management – will be co-placed at each location.
 You will receive credit for a 3-credit elective, your tuition and fees for the course will be covered, and you will receive a small stipend.
 Please note that completing this Fellowship will not satisfy any field education requirement for the MSW program.

 Questions?
 Please contact Tom Ulbrich at firstname.lastname@example.org or (716) 645-7709.